Top 10 Things to do in Panama City, Panama

 Panama Airport

-There are two international airports that serve Panama City and we flew into Tocumen (PTY).
-It’s a bit further than the other from the city but it’s the airport that seems to get much of the traffic from points north.
+Two international airports serve Panama City, and we flew into Tocumen (PTY).
+It’s a bit further than the other from the city, but the airport seems to get much of the traffic from points north.

-One thing we found interesting was that it was a long walk through the airport to get out and they pass you through a tremendous amount of retail stores before you go.
+We found it interesting that it was a long walk through the airport to get out, and they pass you through a tremendous number of retail stores before you go.

 You Might Also Like